intel/intel-extension-for-transformers/intel_extension_for_transformers/llm/runtime/graph/developer_document.md

 # 2. Model enablements

 ## 2.1.
 Model loading
-- Model type: Refers to the type of the model, This can be compared to the model type in the Transformers library, we can see model_class in [model_type.h](https://github.com/intel/intel-extension-for-transformers/blob/graph_developer_document/intel_extension_for_transformers/llm/runtime/graph/models/model_utils/model_types.h#L68), here defines the basic properties of an ITREX graph model,include model_hparams, model_layer, model_struct.etc.
-If you has new cpp model you should update [model_archs](https://github.com/intel/intel-extension-for-transformers/blob/graph_developer_document/intel_extension_for_transformers/llm/runtime/graph/models/model_utils/model_types.h#L68)
+- Model type: Refers to the type of the model, This can be compared to the model type in the Transformers library, we can see model_class in [model_type.h](https://github.com/intel/intel-extension-for-transformers/blob/graph_developer_document/intel_extension_for_transformers/llm/runtime/graph/models/model_utils/model_types.h#L68), here defines the basic properties of an ITREX graph model, including model_hparams, model_layer, model_struct.etc.
+If you have a new cpp model you should update [model_archs](https://github.com/intel/intel-extension-for-transformers/blob/graph_developer_document/intel_extension_for_transformers/llm/runtime/graph/models/model_utils/model_types.h#L68).
 ```diff
 enum model_archs {
   MODEL_UNKNOWN,